andralex/thenextafterc/docs/source/examples.rst

 	+ Plotcli_ is a command line application written in D that can create plots from text/csv files and from piped data, making it useful during data analysis.
 	+ PLplot_ is a cross-platform software package written in С for creating scientific plots.
 It includes low-level D bindings.

-But these two are not so convenient to use in comparison with matplotlib.
+But these two are not so convenient to use, in comparison with matplotlib.

 matplotlib_ is a python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms. matplotlib can be used in python scripts, the python and ipython shell, web application servers, and different graphical user interface toolkits.
 To integrate with python the PyD package can be used.